NUBIC/dagnabit/README.md

     end

-By default, the vertex connectivity queries expect the edge table to be called "edges", but that is by no means required:
+By default, the vertex connectivity queries expect the edge table to be called "edges", but that is by no means required.
+Just associate the vertex with a different edge model:

     class OtherVertex < ActiveRecord::Base
       extend Dagnabit::Vertex::Activation
-      set_edge_table 'other_edges'
-    end

-Some of dagnabit's features require that you associate an edge model with a vertex model.
-This can be done as follows:

-    class Vertex < ActiveRecord::Base
-      extend Dagnabit::Vertex::Activation
-      set_edge_model Edge
       acts_as_vertex
+      connected_by 'OtherEdge'
     end

 You may find it helpful to have parent and child associations on the edge model.